Advanced SwiftUI TextField: Formatting and Validation

 1 000 000,012 // fr

-Therefore, when determining valid characters, we need to use Locale to obtain the decimalSeparator and groupingSeparator for that region.
+Therefore, when judging valid characters, we need to obtain the region’s decimalSeparator and groupingSeparator through Locale.

-If you need to handle date or other custom format data, it is also best to provide a processing procedure for localized characters in the code.
+If you need to validate dates or other custom format data, it is best to provide processing for localized characters in the code as well.

 Formatter